RUBIN M. SININS

 As both a certified criminal trial attorney and certified civil trial attorney, a distinction held by fewer than 40 attorneys, Rubin Sinins represents individual and corporate clients in a host of legal contexts.

-As a leader in the Bar, Mr. Sinins serves as Past President of the Essex County Bar Association and as co-Chair of the Criminal Section of the New Jersey Association for Justice.
+As a leader in the Bar, Mr. Sinins serves as Chair of the Essex County Judicial and Prosecutorial Appointments Committee.
+He is also Past President of the Essex County Bar Association.
 He previously served as Chair of the District V-B Ethics Committee.
 Mr. Sinins lectures extensively for Continuing Legal Education seminars for other attorneys.

 Mr. Sinins earned his B.A. and M.A. degrees from the University of Pennsylvania and his J.D. from the George Washington University National Law Center, where he was a Notes Editor of the George Washington Law Review.
 Following law school, he served as research associate to the Honorable A. Leon Higginbotham, Chief Judge (retired) of the Third U.S. Circuit Court of Appeals.
 Thereafter he served as a litigation associate at Paul Weiss Rifkind Wharton & Garrison in New York City.
 He was a partner in the Newark, New Jersey firm Sinins & Bross, from 1998 through 2007, when he joined the Javerbaum Wurgaft firm as a partner.